Code-Institute-Submissions/Ninja-Train/README.md

 A Store front.
 At the end of the game the user could be directed via a link to the developer's store front where other games could be downloaded.

+A pause button.
+Currently there is no pause button in the game which is something that sould be implemented in the future.

 ## Technologies used

 This site is constructed primarily in HTML with HTML Canvas, CSS and Javascript.